jacebenson/jace.pro/content/post/2018-08-16-sp-g_user_date_format.md

 To do that goto the widget where you get a failure message and add a new dependency to a new UI script where you copy/paste the code from https://hi.service-now.com/scripts/calendar.js.

-Then all your old calls ought to wrok as described in other posts.
+Then all your old calls ought to work as described in other posts.

 ```js
 // returns a date object you can test against for date/time